Sam Wilson

 As frustrating as it can be, gear does break from time to time no matter how careful you are.
 I’ve been on shoots where people’s tripods have broken, the SD card has failed, their camera has just stopped working, so it’s not really that unusual.

-I guess I’m lucky that that those scenarios have never happened to me.
-I do feel blessed that when I did have my lens fail I did have a back up - it wasn’t ideal, but at least I came home with photos each time this happened (long story and back and forth with Canon, but hopefully now sorted).
+I guess I’m lucky that those scenarios have never happened to me.
+I do feel blessed that when I did have my lens fail I did have a back up.
+It wasn’t ideal, but at least I came home with photos each time this happened (long story and back and forth with Canon, but hopefully now sorted).

 When You’re Just Not Feeling The Love